zumasys/docs/site/mv-connect/mvdbtoolkit/mvdbtoolkit-wcall/README.md

 <badge text='objects' vertical='middle' />
 <badge text='rest' vertical='middle' />

-MVDBTOOLKIT.WCALL is a outbound web client.
-This tool will use Curl (either command line or LIBCURL) based on the platform to make the outbound call.
+`MVDBTOOLKIT.WCALL` is an outbound web client.
+This tool will use [Curl](https://curl.haxx.se/) (either command line or LIBCURL) based on the platform specified to make the outbound call.
 A single object is passed to the function.
-All inbound and outbound params are stored within the object.
+All inbound and outbound parameters are stored within the object.

 To allow for cross platform support the cross platform functions of MVDBTOOLKIT are used.
 These include

-* MVDBTOOLKIT.FILEIO (Reading and writeing O/S files)
+* `MVDBTOOLKIT.FILEIO` (Reading and writeing O/S files)
-* MVDBTOOLKIT.WEXECUTE (Execute local O/S commands)
+* `MVDBTOOLKIT.WEXECUTE` (Execute local O/S commands)

 ## Command Syntax